-Championing safety starts with securing all the tools and industry-best practices needed to ensure the safety of your workers and the general public.
-Participating at the Safety Champion membership level will afford you yearly benefits such as multiple safety training courses, a complete risk evaluation of your current safety policies, programs, and insurance profile, and access to a Florida Chamber Safety Council professional 24/7.
+Championing safety starts with securing the tools and industry-best practices needed to ensure the safety of your workers and the general public.
+Enrolling in a Safety Champion membership grants you access to a comprehensive package of annual benefits, including multiple safety training courses, a thorough risk assessment of your current safety policies, programs, and insurance coverage, and round-the-clock support from a Florida Chamber Safety Council professional.

 Safety Champion Membership Offerings and Resources

-The Florida Chamber Safety Council is on a mission to create the safest, healthiest, and most sustainable workforce in Florida.
+The Florida Chamber Safety Council is on a mission to create the safest, healthiest and most sustainable workforce in America.
 That starts with helping Florida companies committed to their employees’ health and safety strive to create a workplace free of accidents.
 With a Florida Chamber Safety Council Membership at the Safety Champion level, you will gain access to a wealth of resources and tools and connect with industry leaders.
-Join the movement today!

-24/7 Safety Support: Members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.
-(Included with Membership)
+- 24/7 Safety Support: Members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.

-Safety Council Orientation: Champion-level members will receive a formal in-person or virtual orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of the existing safety program and culture.
-(Included with Membership)
+- Safety Council Orientation: Champion-level members will receive a formal in-person or virtual orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of the existing safety program and culture.